selcukes/selcukes-java/README.md

                 .withResult(result)
                 .attachWhen(TestStatus.ALL) //Remove this step to attach reports on Failure .attachScreenshot()
-                //.withNotifier(NotifierType.SLACK)   // User this step to specify Notifier as SLACK .sendNotification("This is sample Test Step"); //Using default Notifier TEAMS }
+                //.withNotifier(NotifierType.SLACK)   // Use this step to specify Notifier as SLACK .sendNotification("This is sample Test Step"); //Using default Notifier TEAMS }
     }